Satellite-im/Uplink/docs/stu-notes/audio-stuff/opus-notes.md

 # 3 framing
 - the opus encoder produces "packets" which are contiguous bytes meant to be transmitted as a single unit.
 Each packet consists of multiple audio frames encoded with the same parameters.
-- a well-formed opus packet must contain at least one byte - the table of contents header, also known as the TOC byte. see page 15 for mroe information.
+- a well-formed opus packet must contain at least one byte - the table of contents header, also known as the TOC byte. see page 15 for more information.

 # 4 decoder
 -